 Copperas Cove is a medium-sized city located in the state of Texas.
-With a population of 32,658 people and nine constituent neighborhoods, Copperas Cove is the 92nd largest community in Texas.
+With a population of 36,670 people and eight constituent neighborhoods, Copperas Cove is the 92nd largest community in Texas.

 Also of interest is that Copperas Cove has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Copperas Cove citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.99% of adults 25 and older in Copperas Cove have a college degree.
+The percentage of adults in Copperas Cove who are college-educated is close to the national average for all communities of 21.84%: 20.81% of the adults in Copperas Cove have a bachelor's degree or advanced degree.

-The per capita income in Copperas Cove in 2018 was $25,638, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $102,552 for a family of four.
+The per capita income in Copperas Cove in 2018 was $25,219, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $100,876 for a family of four.
 However, Copperas Cove contains both very wealthy and poor people as well.

 The most common language spoken in Copperas Cove is English.
 Other important languages spoken here include Spanish and German/Yiddish.